SarahHorne--4_LR.jpg

 Sarah Horne learnt to draw whilst trying to explain her reasoning for an elaborate haircut at the age of nine.
-An illustrator for over 20 years, she started her Illustration career working freelance for newspapers such as The Guardian, The Independent On Sunday and Print Week.
+An illustrator for almost 25 years, she started her Illustration career working freelance for newspapers such as The Guardian, The Independent On Sunday and Print Week.
 She also worked on commissions for advertising clients such as Nike, IKEA and Kew Gardens.
+Sarah still takes on editorial and advertising and character design work in addition to her book work.
+Recent character design work was with Sesame Street which was fun.

 In 2010, Sarah published Paws, Claws and Frilly Drawers and Tantrums And Tiaras her first Author/ Illustrator young fiction titles with Stripes.